why is my push lawnmower not cutting evenly?

 Is the blade damaged or bent?

-Bent blades are caused by hitting objects so and you usually know it if you hit something that hard.
+Bent blades are caused by hitting objects and you usually know it if you hit something hard enough to damage the lawn mower blade.

-Its time to check the blade.
-Disconnect the spark plug and tilt you mower up with the spark plug facing towards the sky.
+It’s time to check the blade.
+Disconnect the spark plug and tilt your mower up with the spark plug facing the sky.
 Do not tip the mower on its side unless it is a two-stroke.

 If you do not know if your mower is a two-stroke the easiest way to tell is to look for the dipstick.
 Two strokes don’t have them as the oil is mixed in with the fuel.